Our Lady of Refuge Catholic Church

 Compared to a St. Denis Catholic Church the grounds aren't as nice.
 It's located on a busy street and the exterior is a bit of a light orange.
 The front doors of the church are also lovely for group shots.
 The wedding I photographed at this church had 100% possibility of rain, thus we did our romantics photo session a few days earlier.
 I had the bride and groom meet me at the church on Wednesday and we took our time making images.
 The church has a lot of charm associated with it and photographs much better than I thought it would.

-There is only on thing that stands out in my mind about this church that is a big, huge glaring red flag.
-It may sound like nothing but to me it was a turn off.
-There is a small, round fountain, dead center right in front of the alter.
+There is only one thing that stands out in my mind about this church that is a big, huge glaring red flag.
+It may sound like nothing but to me, it was a turn-off.
+There is a small, round fountain, dead center right in front of the altar.
 I've seen many of them in the back of the church, a few in the center of the church between rows of pews, but never one where it was located.
-The church didn't allow for photography on the alter after the ceremony, and honestly I don't think you would want to use it even if they allow it, the fountain would get in the way of the photography.
+The church didn't allow for photography on the altar after the ceremony, and honestly, I don't think you would want to use it even if they allow it, the fountain would get in the way of the photography.
 If this is the worst thing I can say about your church then you're doing well.

 If you've ever had a friend who had a pair of sunglasses or glasses you associate with them who leave them behind you look at them and think that a part of their persona is in the glasses, Though I don't get overly wrapped up in this type of thinking I do believe that objects have energy associated with them that gets absorbed in over time.
 When you walk into Our Lady of Refuge you'll feel it.
 There is a lot of history, a lot of good times, a lot of friends, a lot of bonds, and a lot of stories the building holds.
 If you're looking for a this is an excellent place to get married in. it just seems like the type of Church that Pope Francis would like.